VARIOUS ITEMS 1

 Plastic rank badges still in use today , worn inserted into the dedicated pockets applied to flight suits and jackets of Swiss AF pilots.

-Depending on the manufacturers they exist in the colors blue or black and with the rank symbols in different sizes.
+Depending on the manufacturers they exist in blue or black with the rank symbols in different sizes.

-Those "classic" badges are in the process of being replaced by velcroed fabric models.
+These classic badges are being replaced by new velcroed fabric models.